-VERB Publishes Management’s Prepared Remarks During Third Quarter 2021 Earnings Conference Call
+VERB Publishes Management’s Prepared Remarks During Third Quarter 2022 Earnings Call

-NEWPORT BEACH, Calif. and SALT LAKE CITY, Nov.
-15, 2021 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. (Nasdaq: VERB) ("VERB" or the "Company"), the leader in interactive video-based sales enablement applications, including interactive livestream eCommerce and shoppable video, webinar, CRM and marketing applications for entrepreneurs and enterprises, today reported financial and operating results for the third quarter and nine months ended September 30, 2021, and held an earnings conference call at 5 p.m.
+NEWPORT BEACH, Calif., Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. (Nasdaq: VERB) ("VERB" or the "Company"), the leader in interactive video-based sales enablement applications, including shoppable livestream, today reported financial and operating results for the quarter ending September 30, 2022, and held an earnings conference call at 5:30 p.m.
 ET to discuss these results.
 Prepared remarks of the management team during the conference call are provided below.